deepserket/telegram-bot-youtube-downloader/README.md

 ## TODO
+  - Improve space-requirement of hard-split (is 2 times size_of_video, the goal is size_of_video + 49MB)
   - Improve soft-split of the videos
-  - Add the choice of resolution
+  - PEP8
   - Add a queue to manage multiple users
+  - Remove duplicates of resolution